Rabbi Sharon Kleinbaum tells us:

-Register for House of Peace e-mails here (even if you're already on a CBST list, register specifically for House of Peace).
+Sign up for CBST’s weekly Social Justice newsletter here!
 Email House of Peace co-chairs Harold Levine and Ira Rosenblum at HouseofPeace@cbst.org with any questions.
 If you're on Facebook, make sure you've "liked" and are following the CBST Facebook page.
 That's the best place to look for last-minute updates on House of Peace actions and activities.

 Weekly Welcome at Islamic Center at NYU